Blues on Stage: The Blues Entertainment Industry in the 1920s

 Annie Koppes

 She is the assistant editor for Women and Music: A Journal of Gender and Culture.
-In addition to her research and teaching, she has collaborated with the "Archives and Creative Process: Blues Women and Rosetta Records" collective, sponsored by Bass Connections.
-She has also been a graduate fellow in Duke University's Black Music and the Soul of America Lab.
+In addition to her research and teaching, she has collaborated with the "Archives and Creative Process: Blues Women and Rosetta Records" collective, sponsored by Bass Connections and the Franklin Humanities Institute.
+She has also been a graduate fellow in Duke University's Black Music and the Soul of America Lab and a Berger-Carter-Berger Fellow at the Institute for Jazz Studies at Rutgers University Newark.

-She holds a Master of Arts from Duke University and a Bachelor of Arts in Music with certificates in Violoncello Pedagogy and French from Colorado State University.
-She is an active singer-songwriter.
+She holds a Master of Arts in Musicology from Duke University and a Bachelor of Arts in Music (with certificates in Violoncello Pedagogy and French) from Colorado State University.
+She is an active instructor of cello, guitar, and voice as well as an experimental singer-songwriter, performing under the name Anneek.

 Material is made available in this collection at the direction of authors according to their understanding of their rights in that material.
 You may download and use these materials in any manner not prohibited by copyright or other applicable law.